walles/exactype/README.md

 * Disable on-tap popup; none of the testers like it.
 * Holding backspace first deletes *two* words, then one at a time.
 It should do one-at-a-time from the start.
+* Add Settings activity with a slider for vibration duration